|Rating:||8.7 / 10|

 Messaging via the unit itself could either be done with a series of preset texts via the Iridium satellite network.
 Messaging can either be an email or an SMS message and be freeform text message up to 160 characters or if you want, you can use one of the preset messages such as ‘Pick me up here’ or ‘Starting my trip’.
 I must admit I tend not to use the preset messages even though they don’t count towards your monthly allotment.
 I do prefer to use my phone to send messages as its so much quicker and only requires me to take my phone off flight mode for a couple of minutes at a time which greatly conserves the battery power.

 The big plus here is that the Garmen Explorer+ is a two way system.
 The unit chirps at you to tell you the message has been sent and providing the receiver isn’t asleep or busy I would usually get a response within minutes.

 Over my five week Bibbulmun Track hike there was only one occasion when my message didn’t get through and at that time I was in a tent at the bottom of a heavily treed valley and it was raining.
 However as soon as I moved 200metres on out of the deep valley the message sent.
 The ability to let my wife know I was OK and to hear back from her was worth the purchase price alone.
-One way messenger devices such as the SPOT Gen 3 lack the two way ability and the newly released SPOT X is (not currently available in Australia) doesn’t have the required on-ground infrastructure for text messaging in Australia at the moment.
+One way messenger devices such as the SPOT Gen 3 lack the two way ability however the newly released (to Australia) SPOT X is also an alternative to this device but with a different range of features.